 (e) if the Minister is satisfied that the person is no longer eligible to be included on the register or willing to hold office as a specialist member of a DAP.

-36. Short-list of persons recommended for appointment

-(1) When it is necessary to appoint a specialist member of a DAP or an alternate member of a DAP under regulation 28(1)(c) the Minister must, in writing, request the working group established under regulation 38(1) to submit a short-list of persons recommended for the appointment.

-(2) The working group must, within such time as is specified by the Minister, submit to the Minister a short-list of one or more persons selected by the working group from the register maintained under regulation 35.

-(3) The short-list must not include a person who is —

-(a) employed under the Local Government Act 1995 section 5.36 by the local government of a district for which the DAP is established; or

-(b) a member of the council of the local government of a district for which the DAP is established.
+[36.
+Deleted in Gazette 17 Apr 2015 p.
+1385.]

 37. Appointment of specialist members and alternate specialist members

-(1) The Minister, when appointing a person as a specialist member of a DAP under regulation 23(1)(b) or 25(1)(b) or an alternate member under regulation 28(1)(c) —

-(a) must have regard to the short-list submitted under regulation 36; and

-(b) if the Minister does not appoint a person listed on the short-list, must appoint a person selected by the Minister from the register maintained under regulation 35.
+(1) The Minister, when appointing a person as a specialist member of a DAP under regulation 23(1)(b) or 25(1)(b) or an alternate member under regulation 28(1)(c), must appoint a person selected by the Minister from the register maintained under regulation 35.

 (2) The Minister must not appoint as a specialist member of a DAP a person who is —